lkilcher/dolfyn/doc-src/motion-correction.rst

 applicability of these measurements is beyond the scope of this documentation (journal articles are forthcoming).

-Nortek's Signature ADP's are now also available with an IMU, but
+Nortek's Signature ADCP's are now also available with an IMU, but
 |dlfn| does not yet support motion correction of ADP data.
 I hope to
 remedy this soon.